jeremyhsimons/CI_PP3_DungeonEscape/README.md

 * How to create unit tests in Python [Corey Schafer](https://www.youtube.com/watch?v=6tNS--WetLI)

 ### Acknowledgements
 * Thanks to my Mentor Mo Shami for his <strong>immensely valuable</strong> feedback, advice and encouragement throughout this project!
 * Thanks to the wonderful CI London Community for all the moral support!
-* Thanks to my housemates: Thommy, Lars, Matt, and Nesu for testing the game and reporting back any bugs found.
+* Thanks to my friends: Thommy, Lars, Matt, Nesu, Nathan, Rob, and Oli for testing the game and reporting back any bugs found.